Blog

 What is Tokenization?

-Tokenization is the process of exchanging sensitive data for nonsensitive data called “tokens” that can be used in a database or internal system without bringing it into scope.
+Tokenization is the process of exchanging sensitive data for nonsensitive data called “tokens” that can be used in a database or internal system without bringing it into PCI scope.
+Tokenization is an essential part of data security practices, especially for organizations that handle payment processing or other sensitive information, ensuring that critical data like financial assets, card details, and bank account numbers remain secure.

-Although the tokens are unrelated values, they retain certain elements of the original data commonly length or format so they can be used for uninterrupted business operations.
-The original sensitive data is then safely stored outside of the organization’s internal systems.
+Although the tokens are unrelated values, they can retain certain elements of the original data, such as length, format, and sometimes character tokenization, so they can be used for uninterrupted business operations.
+Each token is mapped to the original value, and the mapping process ensures the original value is protected.

 What is a Token?